protoEvangelion/interactiveTradeFloor/README.md

   - 📀 `MongoDB` as the database.
   - 🚄 `express` with `Node.js` as the server.
   - 🌍 Universal / Server Side Rendering.
-  - 🔥 Client & Server side hot reloading with `react-hot-loader
+  - 🔥 Client & Server side hot reloading with `react-hot-loader`.
-  - 👮 Security on the express server using helmet
+  - 👮 Security with `Snyk` and `react-helmet`.
   - 📦 All source is bundled using `Webpack v2`.
   - 🤖 Optimised Webpack builds via `HappyPack`.
   - 👼 `ESlint` Airbnb configuration.
   - 🎭 `Jest` as the testing framework.
-  - ❤️ Continuous integration with `Travis-CI` and Heroku
+  - ❤️ Continuous integration with `Travis-CI`

 ## Setup